-KNES 5133 Professional Connections: Revenue Generation (3 credit hours)
+MSMA 5133 Professional Connections: Sport Analytics (3 credit hours)

-This course is designed to help students develop professional connections with a wide variety of sport organizations.
-The student will choose between a travel option to meet with officials from professional, community and collegiate organizations or participate in an Internship/Mentorship relationship to explore and develop skills in revenue generation.
-This course provides a "hands on" experience in revenue generation.
+The purpose of this course is to familiarize the student with the use of analytics in the realm of sports management and the American sport culture.
+The course will teach students how to utilize analytic applications in the realm of sport finance, sport facilities, sport marketing, and sport economics.
+This course is also designed to help students develop professional connections with a wide variety of sport organizations.
+The student will choose between a travel option to meet with officials from professional, community and collegiate organizations or participate in an Internship/Mentorship relationship to explore and develop skills in sport analytics.
+This course provides a "hands on" experience in sport analytics.
 The student will see the economic impact of sport.

-KNES 5203 Foundations of Health (3 credit hours)
+MSES 5203 Foundations of Health (3 credit hours)